-The practice had good governance arrangements and an effective management structure.
+The practice had governance arrangements in place and an effective management structure.
 Appropriate policies and procedures, including human resources policies were in place, and there was effective monitoring of various aspects of care delivery.
 We looked at a sample of these policies which were all up to date and accessible to staff.

-Staff were aware of lines of accountability and who to report to.
 The practice had regular meetings involving GPs, practice manager and receptionists.
 Meeting minutes showed evidence of good discussions of various issues facing the practice.